tobocop2/muxchat/README.md

 ## What It Does

-muxchat is a unified chat solution — a single binary that generates and manages a self-hosted Matrix server with messaging bridges.
-All your chats from different platforms appear in one place.
-No config files to manage, no secrets to store — just run it.
+muxchat is a single binary that sets up a self-hosted Matrix server with messaging bridges.
+All your chats from different platforms in one place.
+No config files to edit, no secrets to manage — just run it.

 - **Synapse** (Matrix homeserver)
 - **Element Web** (bundled chat interface — disable via TUI or `muxchat init --no-element`)